rabbiabe/omer-light-box/README.md

 When the display is active, the LED strip and OLED are updated 3x/second.

 ### Possible features someone else might want to add:
-- Use Pico W to interface with HebCal (or other online API?) to automatically sync current time, Hebrew date, and nightfall
+- Use Pico W to interface with an online API like [zmanimapi](https://github.com/rosenbergj/zmanimapi/) to automatically sync current time, Hebrew date, and nightfall
-- Audio reminder
+- Audio reminder (I personally hate things that beep at me but LYBL)
-- Text of blessing (would probably require a larger screen...)
+- Text of blessing (would probably require a larger screen... and there's plenty of room on the outside of the box to add static text)
 - Make display timeouts configurable while active (currently hard-coded at 13s for quick view and 5h for alarm-triggered display)

 ## Materials